3rd Cavalry Regiment (United States): Bosnia peacekeeping

 For the first time, a U.S. Army artillery unit conducted patrols as part of the peacekeeping operations for MND-N when the troopers of Regulator Battery assumed peacekeeping responsibility for Banovici and Zivinici.
 Other activities included weapons storage site inspections, removal of roadblocks, and confiscation of illegally cached weapons.
 Thunder Squadron also conducted joint patrols with Turkish, Russian, Estonian, Polish, Swedish, and Danish troops.

-Long Knife Squadron was paired with the 49th Aviation Brigade of the Texas National Guard to form the Joint Aviation Brigade for the SFOR 7 rotation.
+Longknife Squadron was paired with the 49th Aviation Brigade of the Texas National Guard to form the Joint Aviation Brigade for the SFOR 7 rotation.
 Long Knife aviators supported reconnaissance, security, and air movement missions with both American and international units flying missions not only for MND-N, but also for Multi-National Divisions Southwest and Southeast.
 The aircrews of 4th Squadron flew almost 5,000 sorties for over 2,000 missions, logging more than 12,000 hours.

 Members of TFR were tasked to perform the Wild Land Fire Fighting mission, by preparing to deploy to any fires east of the Mississippi River.
-Tiger Squadron conducted a Level I gunnery and a Combined Arms Live Fire Exercise before preparing to receive regimental units returning from Bosnia.
+Tiger Squadron conducted a Level I gunnery and a Combined Arms Live Fire Exercise (CALFEX) before preparing to receive regimental units returning from Bosnia.

 TFR also represented the regiment at Fort Hood during CPX Ulchi Focus Lens.
 This exercise simulated the deployment of the regiment to South Korea.
 Before the troopers of Task Force Eagle could return to Fort Carson, they had to train their replacements to assume the peacekeeping mission.
 Once this was accomplished, the various units began returning to Fort Carson and the last unit closed on 7 October 2000.